Marco Rubio: 117th Congress (2021–2023)

 Rubio described the 2021 United States Capitol attack as unpatriotic and "3rd world-style anti-American anarchy".
 Of the rioters, Rubio said some of them were adherents "to a conspiracy theory and others got caught up in the moment.
 The result was a national embarrassment."
 After Congress was allowed to return to session, Rubio voted to certify the 2021 United States Electoral College vote count.
 In February 2021, Rubio voted to acquit Trump for his role in inciting the mob to storm the Capitol.
 On May 28, 2021, Rubio voted against creating the January 6 commission.

 In January 2021, Rubio sponsored the Uyghur Forced Labor Prevention Act.
 In May 2021, Rubio argued that "Wall Street must stop enabling Communist China" in The American Prospect and on his website.
 "Americans from across the political spectrum should feel emboldened by the growing bipartisan awakening to the threat that the CCP poses to American workers, families, and communities", he wrote.
 "As we deploy legislative solutions to tackle this challenge, Democrats must not allow our corporate and financial sectors' leftward shift on social issues to blind them to the enormity of China as a geo-economic threat."

 Rubio denounced the Russian invasion of Ukraine in 2022 and co-sponsored a bill that would target pro-Russian separatist groups whose conflict with the Ukrainian government was used by Vladimir Putin to justify the invasion.

+118th Congress (2023–2025)

+In 2023 and 2024, Rubio introduced 270 bills and resolutions, including the Make America Active Again Act, Patriotic Investment Act, and the Preventing Antisemitic Harassment on Campus Act.
+This was the most by any U.S. senator during the 118th Congress.

+The National Taxpayers Union (NTU), which tracks voting records related to taxes, spending, debt, and regulations, gave Rubio an 87% rating.
+In 2023, the NTU noted Rubio's past opposition to tariffs.
+As of 2026, Rubio was the longest-serving Republican senator from Florida.

 Committee assignments

-Rubio's committee memberships are as follows:
+As of 2021, Rubio's committee memberships were as follows: